-The Anacostia River saw increased exceedances of the dissolved oxygen (DO) water quality standard in the 2018 reporting period compared with the 2016 reporting period.
-All measurements in the Potomac River met minimum levels of DO set by the water quality standards.
-The majority of the tributaries in the District typically meet DO water quality standards.
-For the 2018 reporting period, Fort Chaplin Tributary and Fort Davis Tributary were the only streams to not meet DO standards in greater than 10% of the measurements made on those waterbodies.
+The Anacostia River saw increased exceedances of dissolved oxygen (DO) WQS in the 2018 reporting period compared with the 2016 reporting periods.
+All measurements in the Potomac River met minimum levels of DO set by WQS.
+The majority of tributaries in the District typically meet DO WQS.
+For the 2018 reporting period the Fort Chaplin and Fort Davis Tributaries were the only streams to not meet DO standards in greater than 10% of the measurements made on those waterbodies.